link-u/cavif/README.md

 # cavif

 ## **Sorry, this repository is no longer maintained due to the retirement of the main maintainer.
-There are some alternatives like `libavif-bin`.
 After some time, this repository will be archived.**

 |         | Status |
 |--|---|